» operator init

 (int: 3)- Number of key shares required to reconstruct the master key.
 This must be less than or equal to -key-shares.
 This is aliased as

-".
+keybase:<username>.
 When supplied, the generated unseal keys will be encrypted and base64-encoded in the order specified in this list.
-The number of entires must match -key-shares, unless -store-shares are used.
+The number of entries must match -key-shares, unless -stored-shares are used.

 » Consul Options